Azreathz/Project-DAD/README.md

-# Clinic Appointment System

-A Java-based desktop application for managing patient appointments with a built-in rescheduling feature.

-## Features

-- View, add, and delete appointments
-- Reschedule existing appointments
-- MySQL database integration
-- Simple GUI using Swing

-## Technologies Used

-- Java (JDK 17)
-- MySQL
-- Swing (for GUI)
-- HttpServer (for REST-like API)

-## Installation

-1. Clone this repository
-2. Start your MySQL server and import the SQL schema
-3. Run `Main.java` using your preferred IDE

-## Usage

-After launching, you can add new appointments, update status, and reschedule via the right-click menu.

-## License

-This project is licensed under the MIT License.
+# Clinic Management System

+A Java-based desktop application designed to manage clinic operations including patient appointments, profile management, and healthcare provider interactions.

+## 🏥 Overview

+This system enables patients to:

+- Book appointments with available doctors
+- Select appointment date and time
+- Update their personal profiles
+- View nearby pharmacies for convenience

+Doctors can:

+- View all upcoming and past appointments
+- Update appointment statuses (e.g., completed, cancelled)
+- Reschedule appointments when needed

+All data is managed via a MySQL database backend, and the user interface is built using Java Swing.

+---

+## 🚀 Features

+### 👤 Patient Module
+- Register and log in
+- View and update personal profile
+- Book appointments
+- Reschedule or cancel upcoming appointments
+- View a list of nearby pharmacists

+### 🩺 Doctor Module
+- View all scheduled appointments
+- Update appointment status
+- Reschedule appointments

+### 🛠 Admin/Shared Features (Optional)
+- User management
+- View logs or history

+---

+## 🧰 Technologies Used

+- **Java (JDK 17+)**
+- **Swing** for GUI
+- **MySQL** for relational data storage
+- **Java HttpServer** for internal API communication
+- **JSON** for data transfer format
+- **JDBC** for database connectivity

+---

+## 🖥 Installation & Running

+1. Clone or download this repository.
+2. Set up a MySQL database and import the provided schema (usually `clinicdb.sql`).
+3. Edit the `DBConnection.java` file to match your local database credentials.
+4. Open the project in an IDE like IntelliJ or Eclipse.
+5. Run `Main.java` (or your main GUI launcher class).
+6. Make sure your backend API server (HttpServer) is also running.

+---

+## 📸 Screenshots

+*(Add screenshots here if available)*
+Example:
+- Patient booking interface
+- Doctor dashboard
+- Profile update form

+---

+## 🔒 License

+This project is open-source and licensed under the [MIT License](LICENSE).

+---

+## 🤝 Contributions

+Contributions are welcome!
+Please fork this repo and create a pull request.